deacon-kigo/kigo-pro-dashboard/services/ai/README.md

 export default withTracing(MyComponent);
 ```

-## Product Filter Integration
+## Catalog Filter Integration

-To trace your product filter creation:
+To trace your catalog filter creation:

 1. Import the tracing utilities in your filter component
 2. Wrap the filter creation function: